Health Benefits of Magnesium Oxide

 • whether topical or oral forms are preferable

+This can help select a product that is safe and effective.
 The recommended dietary allowance (RDA) of magnesium is 400–420 milligrams (mg) for adult males and 310–360 mg for adult females.
-A person’s RDA may increase to 400 mg daily during pregnancy and lactation.
+During pregnancy and lactation, the RDA may increase to 400 mg daily.

-People can determine whether they need help getting more magnesium by asking a doctor to test their magnesium levels.
+To determine if they need more magnesium, individuals can ask a doctor to test their magnesium levels.

-People can get more magnesium from their food.
+People can get more magnesium from their diet.
 Dietary sources of magnesium include:

-• roasted pumpkin seeds, which contain 37% of the daily value per ounce (oz)
+• roasted pumpkin seeds, containing 37% of the daily value per ounce (oz)

-• chia seeds, which contain 26% of the daily value per oz
+• chia seeds, containing 26% of the daily value per oz

-• almonds, which contain 19% of the daily value per 1 oz
+• almonds, containing 19% of the daily value per 1 oz

-• boiled spinach, which contains 19% of the daily value per 1/2 cup
+• boiled spinach, containing 19% of the daily value per 1/2 cup

 Summary